 The smart money sees a green future in alternative technology.

-Investments in alternative energy sources are expected to grow to between $6.2 billion and $8.8 billion by 2009 as decades of U.S. and European research and development mature, according to the Cleantech Venture Network in Ann Arbor, Mich. reports.
+Investments in alternative energy sources are expected to grow to between $6.2 billion and $8.8 billion by 2009 as decades of U.S. and European research and development mature, the Cleantech Venture Network in Ann Arbor, Mich. reports.

 “Clean energy has come of age,” says Scott Barrington, director of private equity at Piper Jaffray in Minneapolis.
 “I went from being a huge cynic three or four years ago to being one of its biggest fans.
 The opportunity is global and the technology now at cost-effective price point.
 From an investment perspective, the talent pool -- CEOs, engineers and venture capitalists -- are absolutely on par with other key sectors at this stage in their development, including semiconductors and software.”